complyue/hbi/Readme.md

 During the `posting stage`, _peer scripting code_, i.e. textual code meant to be `landed` by peer's `hosting environment` (more on this later), optionally with binary data/stream, are sent through the underlying transport/wire.

+A `posting conversation` _SHOULD_ be `closed` as earlier as possible once all its sending works are done, this actually releases the underlying transport/wire for other `posting conversation`s to start off.
+Upon `closed`, the `posting conversation` switches to its `after-posting stage`, there ideally be no activity at all to happen within the `after-posting stage`, which makes it a _FIRE-AND-FORGET_ conversation.
+But `posting stage` is only the `request` part of the `request/response` pattern, `response`s are destined to be received and processed in many real-world cases, and `response`, if expected, is to be received during the `after-posting stage`.

 As the peer sees incoming traffic about the conversation, it establishes a `hosting-conversation` to accommodate the `landing` of _peer scripting code_ received.